TINYhr/tiny_client/README.md

 first.load! # GET /books/{first.id}.json
 first.name.present?

-# You can also use enumerators on the nested resource
+# You can also navigate through all resources

-ed.books_each do |book| # It will retrieve all the books, using limit, and offset query params to query the server in batch
+ed.books_all do |book| # It will retrieve all the books, using limit, and offset query params to query the server in batch
  # Do something for each books
 end